 Since wiring topology usually changes only infrequently, it would be burdensome for an EnMS to constantly refresh these data.
 To avoid this, a device can provide a timestamp of the last time there was a wiring topology change.
 Only when this changes does an EnMS need to rescan the topology.
 This feature does not arise from a listed requirement.

 Another capability not specified by any requirement is what directions of power flow a PI is capable of.
-An enumeration could indicate this as inlet-only, outlet-only, or both.
+This is indicated by an enumeration value of either inlet-only, outlet-only, or both.

 4.4.
 Power, Static